-Field logbooks and field datasheets will provide the means of recording the data collection activities.
-All field logbooks and field datasheets will be scanned to create PDF files for electronic archiving with the central project file.
-A SOP for field recordkeeping is provided in the FSP.
+Field logbooks and datasheets will record the data collection.
+All field logbooks and field datasheets will be scanned to create PDF files for electronic archiving in the central file.
+A SOP for field records is in the FSP.

 6.1.4.1 FIELD LOGBOOKS